TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms June 2018 was 5th warmest on record for the globe Polar sea ice coverage remains smaller than normal AROUND NOAA // Tracking lightning from space: How satellites keep you safe \[EXT\] The new storm chasers?
-Unmanned ocean gliders go deep to help improve hurricane forecasts Scientists recover possible fragments of meteorite that landed in marine sanctuary
+Enter Search Terms It's that time again: 12 shark facts that might surprise you Psyched for Shark Week?
+We've got the science behind these oft-misunderstood ocean predators AROUND NOAA // June 2018 was 5th warmest on record for the globe Tracking lightning from space: How satellites keep you safe \[EXT\] The new storm chasers?
+Unmanned ocean gliders go deep to help improve hurricane forecasts

 *   About our agency
 *   News and features